[Updated February 23, 2024]

 When it comes to taking your studying to the next level, having the right tools can make all the difference.
 Whether you need help organizing, prioritizing, or focusing – there are tools that can help ease some of the pain points.

 - Todoist – Todoist is a task management app and to-do list that allows you to simplify your goals, tasks, and projects into actionable lists.
 One of Todoist’s coolest features is its ability to make your daily to-do list for you with its intelligent scheduling.
 For example, if you have an assignment due every week on Friday.
 You can schedule a recurring task or reminder – e.g. ‘Submit Assignment every Thursday.With Todoist, you can easily break down projects into manageable tasks, share and collaborate on lists with others, and visualize your progress and productivity.

 - Schooltraq – Schooltraq is an online academic planner for students.
 Schooltraq allows you to sort, organize, and plan all your homework and assignments and access them wherever you are, across all your devices.

 - Trello – Trello is an online organizational tool for task and project management.
 Based on the Kaban system, Trello allows you to visually break down large assignments into manageable tasks.
 Organize your tasks into lists or categories, assign due dates and members, and visualize your progress as you go.

-- Brain.fm – Brain.fm is online tool that uses music’s ability to influence your mental state.
-Backed by research, Brain.fm’s AI music composer uses auditory rhythms that have been proven to help you focus, meditate, and sleep.
+- Brain.fm – Brain.fm is an online tool and app that uses music’s ability to influence your mental state.
+Backed by research, Brain.fm’s AI music composer uses auditory stimuli that have been proven to help you focus, meditate and sleep.